sebapersson/petab_sciml/docs/src/format.md

 |-----------------|-----------------|
 | net1\_output1    | net1.output[1]    |

-A valid observable table would be:
+A valid entry in the observable table would be:

 | **observableId** | **observableFormula** |
 |----------------|----------------------|